Scottish COVID-19 inquiry impact hearing|Health and social care|22 March 2024 (morning session)

 Perverse guidance

-No care home transfers to hospital if unwell with ‘COVID symptoms.’
+No care home transfers to hospital if residents unwell with ‘COVID symptoms.’

-‘‘People had phoned ambulance and they refused to to take them to hospital..people had been taken to hosptial but consultants had refused to admit an individual because they came from a care home.’’
+‘‘People had phoned ambulances and they refused to to take them to hospital..people had been taken to hosptial but consultants had refused to admit an individual because they had come from a care home.’’

 ‘‘People were being prevented as citizens from exercising their right to receiving clincial care and support.’’

-‘‘I had an incident YESTERDAY where the ambulance refused to transfer them to hospital.’’
+‘‘I had an incident..perversely YESTERDAY where a provider contacted me somebody had an injury in the care homes the ambulance refused to transfer them to hospital.’’

 Further lockdown harms